limine-bootloader/limine/STIVALE.md

     uint16_t framebuffer_height;  // is requested.
 If all values are set to 0
     uint16_t framebuffer_bpp;     // then the bootloader will pick the best possible
                                   // video mode automatically (recommended).
+    uint64_t entry_point;      // If not 0, this field will be jumped to at entry
+                               // instead of the ELF entry point.
 } __attribute__((packed));
 ```